The Little Buddha

 In spring of 2010 the manuscript found its way back into Claus’ hands and he decided to self-publish the book.
 Destiny or pure luck, just around that time he got to know the Andalusian artist ROSIE MAY HARRISON who did some amazing illustrations for the Little Buddha.
 The book quickly became a favourite amongst its readers and so in January 2011 the German version was released through self-publishing too.

-Since then, five sequels of THE LITTLE BUDDHA have been written and published and over 300,000 copies have been sold in Germany, Austria, Switzerland, South Korea, India, Russia and the UK.
-In 2024 the first part of the series will be published in Sweden, the Czech Republic and Spain.
-And so the journey of THE LITTLE BUDDHA continues…
+Since then, five sequels of The Little Buddha have been written and published and over 350,000 copies have been sold in Germany, Austria, Switzerland, South Korea, India, Russia and the UK.
+In 2024 the first part of the series has also been published in Sweden, the Czech Republic and Spain.
+And so the journey of The Little Buddha continues…

 Other published books by the same author